council

 Suppliers must not:

-• improperly use any private, confidential or commercially sensitive information in its possession relating to or in connection with its dealings with the Council.
+• Improperly use any private, confidential or commercially sensitive information in its possession relating to or in connection with its dealings with the Council.

 Conflict of interest; gifts, benefits and hospitality